2300275/CS220AU-DP/index.md

 Why eBay lost to TaoBao in China: the Glocal advantage https://dl.acm.org/doi/abs/10.1145/1435417.1435450 (Maybe merge this two together as a introduction?)

-### Concerns
-In recent years, Chinese social media and e-commerce platforms such as Tiktok and Temu have raised a lot of concern to the public due to their policies threatening the cybersecurity of individuals and even national security.
+In recent years, Chinese social media and e-commerce platforms have raised a lot of concern to the public due to their policies and usages may compromise the cybersecurity of individuals and even national security.
+Accoridng to Enrique Dans, Tiktok and Temu ranked the first and the sixth most downloaded apps which contributed to 50 million and 24 million downloads in September 2023

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pzPxidiBNJQ?si=f1LBtDb3P1jebIsE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 {br}